Welcome to the Student Clubs Officers' Handbook. This Handbook aims to provide you with good practice advice to use within your club.

 Local areas are where a lot of the BMC’s work on the ground gets done.
 All BMC members are welcome to attend the meetings in your local area, where there’s opportunities to discuss local access issues and to help influence decisions and policy in the local area and on national issues.
 Details of the different areas and their upcoming meetings can be found on the dedicated BMC local areas site

 Hopefully this guide has been a useful starting point and given you loads of things to think about.
 Remember, if you’ve got any questions or issues, we’re here to support you, so please get in touch!
 Here’s a list of friendly people you can contact.

 BMC Clubs’ Committee Student Reps

-Mike & Mike are the two student reps who sit on the BMC Clubs’ Committee.
-Their job it is to gather the thoughts of student clubs, represent their interests to the committee and help communicate the work the BMC does.
-They’ve both been heavily involved in running their own student clubs in the past and there’s not many issues that clubs face that they haven’t seen before.
+Mike & Lizzie sit on the BMC Clubs’ Committee.
+Their job is to represent the interests of student clubs on the committee and help communicate the work the BMC does to student members.
+They also lead the work of the Student Panel, to shape the support the BMC gives to its student clubs.
 So if there's any issues you think we should be talking about, thoughts on what the BMC could do better or problems that you need some help with and are not sure who to ask, then get in touch!

-Jane is the full-time Clubs Officer at the BMC.
+Jane is the full-time Clubs, Huts & Volulnteers Officer at the BMC.
 Her role is to support clubs whether it is by training members and training club officers, advising on recruiting members, developing meets programmes, accessing funding, or providing governance advice, health and safety advice, and insurance guidance, and much more.